-We’re always stoked to feature nice packages here at Nice Package, but it was refreshing, exhilarating, and just downright nice to chat with the folks at Denver’s Huckleberry Coffee about theirs.
-So catchy is their enthusiasm, so deep is their connection to their branding’s design, that you just can’t help but be swept up in how excited these folks are about where they are as a coffee brand, as expressed through design.
+It was refreshing, exhilarating, and just downright nice to chat with the folks at Denver's Huckleberry Coffee this week.
+So catchy is their enthusiasm, so deep is their connection to their branding's design, that you just can't help but be swept up in how excited these folks are about where they are as a coffee brand, as expressed through design.

-These new bags, launched at the beginning of the year, convey Huckleberry Coffee’s “progression, growth, and increased comfort with who we are.”
-You can say the same about the interview below, one of our favorites in Nice Package history.
+These new bags, launched at the beginning of the year, convey Huckleberry Coffee's “progression, growth, and increased comfort with who we are.”
+You can say the same about the interview below, one of our favorites in Coffee Design history.

 As told to Sprudge by Mark Mann and Koan Goedman.

 Can you tell us a bit about yourself and your company?

 We started roasting coffee in 2011, and have since grown into a coffee company with 2 retail cafes, a thriving and growing list of wholesale partners… and it’s all held together by the best damn staff on the planet.
 Back in the early days, our beers consumed to roasted coffee ratio was about a 1:1, but since then we’ve put our adult pants on and grown the roasting to about 1,500 lbs/wk and it’s available nationwide via our web store and cafe partners.

 (FYI, the beer to coffee ratio is no longer 1:1.)

 When did the coffee package design debut?